How to Fill Out the TAP Application 2018-19

-- Your Financial Aid Officer can print a new ETA or Change Form from the Internet and help you make corrections.
+- Your Financial Aid Officer can print a new TAP Application or Change Form from the Internet and help you make corrections.

-- Need help in filling out the ETA?
+- Need help in filling out the TAP Application?
 Contact your high school guidance counselor or college Financial Aid Officer.

 SECTION A: APPLICANT INFORMATION1-10.
 Review carefully and make corrections as needed.
 If you have no middle initial, leave Item 5 blank.
 To blank out a middle initial, check the NO Middle Initial box.

-11. If you are married, enter your marriage date (month and year).
-If you were previously married, but are not married now, enter the date on which you were divorced, separated, or widowed (whichever is earliest).
+11. If you are married, enter your wedding date (month and year).
+If you were previously married, but are not married now, enter the date on which you were separated, divorced, or widowed (whichever is earliest).
 If you are single, leave the date blank.

 14. Change the response to NO if:

 - You are financially dependent on your parent(s), and neither is a New York State resident (even if they were State residents, but have since established residency in -- or moved to -- another state); OR

 - Your parents do not live together, and the parent you live with is not a New York State resident; OR

 - You live in New York State for the sole purpose of attending college; OR